 The decision to support HCV, in particular, was made by DHA based on the study of e-claims data.
 The HCV patient support program allows for early diagnosis in patients with limited coverage and further provides financial and emotional support for those patients, and in the long term, also reduces complications of Hepatitis C and costs associated with it.

 BASMAH Patient Support Program in Dubai

-BASMAH programme was first introduced in 2017 to provide free screenings and treatment to everyone in Dubai and to continue providing the highest quality health services possible to the Emirate’s citizens.
-Under the scheme, those detected with breast, colorectal or cervical cancer can receive coverage on screening and treatment free of cost, as opposed to previously such services being included in the EBP’s coverage limits of AED$150,000.
-To further support this initiative, the mentioned fee of AED$19 + VAT will be collected by the DHA.
+So what is BASMAH exactly?
+The BASMAH program was first introduced in 2017 to provide free screenings and treatment to everyone in Dubai and to continue providing the highest quality health services possible to the Emirate’s citizens.
+Under the BASMAH insurance scheme, those detected with breast, colorectal or cervical cancer can receive coverage on screening and treatment free of cost.
+To further support this initiative, the mentioned fee of AED $19 + VAT will be collected by the DHA.

 What does that mean for you?

-Automatically, all Dubai citizens with the basic benefit plan are eligible to partake in the BASMAH and HCV patient support programs.
-Preventive screenings and treatment for HCV virus and three types of cancer (breast, colorectal and cervical cancers) are now available for free for all insured citizens.
-The only downside might be the insurers increasing the premiums slightly to accommodate for the monthly fee of AED$37 + VAT to the funds.
+Automatically, all Dubai citizens with the basic benefit plan are eligible to partake in the HCV and BASMAH patient support programs.
+Preventive screenings and treatment for HCV virus and three types of cancer (breast, colorectal, and cervical cancers) are now available for free for all insured citizens.
+The only downside might be the insurers increasing the premiums slightly to accommodate for the monthly fee of AED $37 + VAT to the funds.